Penguin: Anatomy and physiology

 Penguins have a thick layer of insulating feathers that keeps them warm in water (heat loss in water is much greater than in air).
-The emperor penguin has a maximum feather density of about nine feathers per square centimeter which is actually much lower than other birds that live in antarctic environments.
+The emperor penguin has a maximum feather density of about nine feathers per square centimeter which is actually much lower than other birds that live in Antarctic environments.
 However, they have been identified as having at least four different types of feather: in addition to the traditional feather, the emperor has afterfeathers, plumules, and filoplumes.
-The afterfeathers are downy plumes that attach directly to the main feathers and were once believed to account for the bird's ability to conserve heat when under water; the plumules are small down feathers that attach directly to the skin, and are much more dense in penguins than other birds; lastly the filoplumes are small (less than 1 cm long) naked shafts that end in a splay of fibers— filoplumes were believed to give flying birds a sense of where their plumage was and whether or not it needed preening, so their presence in penguins may seem inconsistent, but penguins also preen extensively.
+The afterfeathers are downy plumes that attach directly to the main feathers and were once thought to account for the bird's ability to conserve heat when under water; the plumules are small down feathers that attach directly to the skin, and are much more dense in penguins than other birds; lastly the filoplumes are small (less than 1 cm long) naked shafts that end in a splay of fibers— filoplumes were thought to give flying birds a sense of where their plumage was and whether or not it needed preening, so their presence in penguins may seem inconsistent, but penguins also preen extensively.

 The emperor penguin has the largest body mass of all penguins, which further reduces relative surface area and heat loss.
 They also are able to control blood flow to their extremities, reducing the amount of blood that gets cold, but still keeping the extremities from freezing.
 In the extreme cold of the Antarctic winter, the females are at sea fishing for food, leaving the males to brave the weather by themselves.
 They often huddle together to keep warm and rotate positions to make sure that each penguin gets a turn in the centre of the heat pack.

 Calculations of the heat loss and retention ability of marine endotherms suggest that most extant penguins are too small to survive in such cold environments.
 In 2007, Thomas and Fordyce wrote about the "heterothermic loophole" that penguins utilize in order to survive in Antarctica.
 All extant penguins, even those that live in warmer climates, have a counter-current heat exchanger called the humeral plexus.
 The flippers of penguins have at least three branches of the axillary artery, which allows cold blood to be heated by blood that has already been warmed and limits heat loss from the flippers.
 This system allows penguins to efficiently use their body heat and explains why such small animals can survive in the extreme cold.

 They can drink salt water because their supraorbital gland filters excess salt from the bloodstream.
 The salt is excreted in a concentrated fluid from the nasal passages.

-The great auk of the Northern Hemisphere, now extinct, was superficially similar to penguins, and the word penguin was originally used for that bird centuries ago.
-They are only distantly related to the penguins, but are an example of convergent evolution.